Kobzol/cargo-pgo/README.md

 2) **Gather performance profiles**
     - Run your instrumented binary on representative workloads.
 The binary will generate profile files on disk which will be then used to optimize the binary.
     - Try to gather as much data as possible.
-Ideally, run your binary for at least a minute or more.
+Ideally, exercise all the important parts of the codebase (in the coverage sense).
 3) **Build an optimized binary using generated profiles**
     - The compiler will use the generated profiles to build an optimized version of your binary.
     - The binary will be optimized with respect to the profiled workloads.
 If you execute it on a